 In order to maximize the probability that they will be able to protect their inventions and defend their patents, inventors should do the following in advance of filing an application for a patent:

-Have records of the invention process periodically dated, witnessed, dated and signed by trustworthy, independent witnesses who understand the invention - keeping in mind that if your invention is challenged, you may not be able to defend your patent without producing these witnesses to testify on your behalf;
+Keep Good Records: Maintain records of the entire invention process that are periodically dated, witnessed, dated and signed by trustworthy, independent witnesses who understand the invention.
+Witnesses should be willing and able to testify on the inventor's behalf if the patent is challenged.

-Have all witnesses, and any other individuals to whom details of the invention are disclosed prior to application for a patent, should sign confidentiality agreements;
+Maintain Confidentiality: Have all witnesses, and any other individuals to whom details of the invention are disclosed prior to application for a patent, sign confidentiality agreements;